kasliwalr/rtop/docs/Design.md

 #### Configuring viewable process information

 The user can configure the user interface so that only the relevant process properties are viewable.
 Further, the user can also reorder the property lists for more suitable viewing.
 To accomplish these objectives, the user carries out a series of key presses as described in rtop demo in [README](../README.md#rtop-demo)

-During all such activities the data flow is occuring only between the user interface module and the business logic module.
+During all such activities, the data flow only occurs between the user interface module and the business logic module.
 As soon as the business logic receives a key input, it updates its internal database and sends fresh display information back to the user interface module.
-The data flow would be similar to the diagram corresponding to the scrolling use case.
+The data flow would be similar to the diagram corresponding to the scrolling use case (Fig 3).

 ### Extensibility